gemforce-team/wGemCombiner/README.md

 [Issues page on Github](https://github.com/gemforce-team/wGemCombiner/issues) if it was already reported.
 If your bug isn't there open a [new issue](https://github.com/gemforce-team/wGemCombiner/issues/new).
 Be sure to include all the relevant information (OS, wGC version, etc...) and give a reliable way to reproduce the bug.
-A video of the combiner in action could also help immensely, but it's not necessary.
+A video of the combiner in action could help immensely for bugs related to interaction with the game.

 ### Credits: